 Life is meaningless if life “under the sun” is all that exists.
 But it isn’t.
 The rest of the Bible testifies to the fact that God exists above the sun, all the while providing for and planning our lives.

-Solomon wants us to understand that, due to our human condition as sinners in a sinful world, our understanding of the world is limited.
+Solomon wants us to grasp that we have a limited understanding of God’s work in our world and in our lives.
+We only see parts of the whole story.
 But we like to live as if we aren’t limited.
 We live as if we aren’t finite.
 Living in that sort of disillusioned pride leads to our lives truly adding up to nothing of lasting value.
-The book of Ecclesiastes meditates on the inevitable frustration that follows when humans try to live like God.
+The book of Ecclesiastes meditates on the inevitable frustration that follows when humans try to trace God’s work in the world and when we see life in this world as the whole story.

 Solomon calls us to humbly acknowledge that we are creatures and there’s more to life than what’s under the sun—there’s a Creator over it all.